 Afternoon Tea

 More an institution afternoon tea is one English tradition that has made its way around the globe.
-I have had wonderful afternoon teas in Canada, South Africa and Singapore.

 There are also lots of great themed afternoon teas on offer too but make sure you book well in advance as they are very popular.